WHY STUDY DISEASE?

 DISEASE MONITORING AMONG COYOTES IN COOK COUNTY

 In areas where the disease is common, it has contributed to human-coyote conflicts.
-Our results have revealed that coyotes with extensive mange infections are not aggressive (we have yet to record a pet attack by a mange-infected coyote), but they may become more active during the day and often seek food or cover near houses, thereby increasing observations by the public.
-While animals with mange are difficult to look at given their poor state, animals can recover from the disease.
+Study results have revealed that coyotes with extensive mange infections are not aggressive (we have yet to record a pet attack by a mange-infected coyote), but they may become more active during the day and often seek food or cover near houses, thereby increasing observations by the public.
+While animals with mange are difficult to witness given their poor state, animals can recover from the disease.
 It is best to leave the animals as they are; offering support by feeding infected individuals will only create more issues for those animals.
 Please see the story about coyote 571 to understand her bout with mange.

 Coyote-strain rabies is restricted to southern Texas but coyotes are sometimes infected with rabies from other species.
-If a person is bitten by a coyote that is acting aggressive, he or she should be treated for rabies as a precaution.
+If a person is bitten by a coyote that is acting aggressive, he or she may be treated for rabies as a precaution.
 Anytime a person is bitten by a coyote (or any animal), animal care and human health professionals should be contacted.